loeeeee/immich-in-lxc/README.md

     - Driver
     - CuDNN (Version 9)

 As one could tell, it is a lot of works, and a lot of things to get right.
-However, Immich is quite resilience and will fall-back to a baseline default when hardware-acceleration does not work.
+However, Immich is quite resilience and will fall-back to a baseline default when hardware acceleration does not work.

 For the simplicity of the guide, all the components are installed in a single LXC container.
 However, it is always possible to run different components in different LXC containers.
 As it is always a design choice.

 ## Host setup

-I am using `Proxmox VE 8` as the LXC host, which is based on `Debian`, and I have a NVIDIA GPU, with a proprietary driver (550) installed.
+I am using `Proxmox VE 8` as the LXC host, which is based on `Debian 12`, and I have a NVIDIA GPU, with a proprietary driver (550) installed.
 Some others are using a N100 mini PC box with Intel Quick Sync.
 And all of these do not matter.

-However, if possible, use an LXC with `Ubuntu 24.04 LTS` as it offers an easier set-up.
+However, if possible, use an LXC or VM with `Ubuntu 24.04 LTS` as it offers an easier set-up.

-## Prepare the LXC container
+## Prepare the LXC container, or whatever

-First, create a LXC normally.
+First, create a LXC/VM normally.
 Make sure there is reasonable amount CPU and memory, because we are going to install and compile a lot of things, and it would not hurt to give it a bit more.
-For a CPU-only Immich server, there should be at least 8 GiB of storage, and a NVIDIA GPU one should have at least 16 GiB to have it installed.
-However, once one starts using Immich, it will create a lot of caching, so don't forget to resize the LXC volumes accordingly.
+For a CPU-only Immich server, there should be at least 8 GiB of storage, and one with nVidia GPU, at least 16 GiB storage needs to be available.
+However, once one starts using Immich, it will create a lot of cache (for thumbnails and low-res transcoded videos), so don't forget to resize the LXC volumes accordingly.

-Also, there is no need for a privileged container, if one does not plan to mount a file system directly inside the LXC container.
+Also, there is no need for a privileged container, if one does not plan to mount a file system, e.g., NFS, SMB, etc., directly inside the LXC container.

 This tutorial is tested on `Ubuntu 24.04 LTS` and `Debian 12` LXCs.
-Things will differ in different distros, though.
-Additionally, if one wants to have HW-accelerated ML, it is not recommend to use older release of `Ubuntu`, as it has older version of dependency in its repository, introducing additional complexity.
+Things will differ slightly in different distributions, though.
+Additionally, if one wants to have HW-accelerated ML, it is not recommend to use older release of `Ubuntu`, as it has older version of dependency in its repository, introducing additional complexity, like package pinning.

 ## Mount host volume to LXC container (Optional)